dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-11-25_SpyWindowUICleanup.md

 ## Summary

-Removed the UI Tree pane from SpyWindow and reorganized the toolbar into two rows for better visibility and usability.
+Removed the UI Tree pane from AutomationWindow and reorganized the toolbar into two rows for better visibility and usability.
 This cleanup streamlines the interface by removing unused/disabled functionality and improves toolbar organization.

 **Update 2025-11-25 (Latest):** Moved Bookmark ComboBox and Save button to second toolbar row for better workflow grouping.